Surgery Center

 Frequently asked questions

-For your safety, please arrange for someone to drive you home after your procedure, as we do not allow patients to use taxis or public transportation.
+For your safety, please arrange for someone to drive you home after your procedure, as they do not allow patients to use taxis or public transportation.